 - Eleena and Rebecca Tuck KC were instructed to apply to intervene in the Supreme Court in Harpur v Brazel concerning the Working Time Regulations.

 - IWGB challenge against the Prime Minister in respect of “Brexit” on behalf of workers affected by a “no deal” scenario in 2019;

 - IWGB challenge against HM Treasury in respect of the Coronavirus Act 2020 and the Job Retention Scheme;

 - Rochford v WNS Global (Court of Appeal) EWCA Civ 2205: Eleena was instructed on behalf of the Respondent employer in this appeal concerning the interplay between disability discrimination and unfair dismissal in ill-health dismissals.
-Deshpal Panesar QC was led by Suzanne McKie QC at the hearing in her stead, as Eleena had just commenced maternity leave, and was successful on appeal;
+Deshpal Panesar KC was led by Suzanne McKie KC at the hearing in her stead, as Eleena had just commenced maternity leave, and was successful on appeal;

 - Abbott & Ors v Lloyds Bank plc, TSB Bank plc and IBM: Eleena was instructed on behalf of TSB in a case in which a large number of claimants challenged the backstop in unlawful deductions’ claims and asserted that Bear Scotland has been wrongly decided.
 The Respondents were successful after a five-day preliminary hearing listed purely to address questions of law;

 - X v Y: In this highly sensitive matter, settled on confidential terms, Eleena acted for a claimant in the legal services industry against a well-known London law firm, on extraordinarily difficult facts and in the face very unusual attendant circumstances.
 The hearing did not take place in the end, but it would have been a very high-profile case with well-known individuals in the field of law;